TRUECOMMERCEDK/f5ltm_exporter/README.md

 ```
 Prometheus
    │
-   ├── /probe?target=f5-a → token cached in memory for "f5-a"
+   ├── /probe?target=f5-a → Login → Scrape → Logout
-   ├── /probe?target=f5-b → token cached separately
+   ├── /probe?target=f5-b → Login → Scrape → Logout
    └── /metrics → exporter self-metrics
 ```

-Each F5 host has:
+Each scrape:
+- Creates a new short-lived token
+- Collects pool and sync metrics
-- Independent login and cached token
+- Logs out and deletes the token
-- Automatic token reuse until expiry (~10h)
-- On-demand refresh when expired
+No tokens are cached or reused between scrapes.
 ---

 ## Example Output